Torture (album)

-Background
+Background and recording

 Bassist Alex Webster said about the record: "After having spent the past seven months writing and rehearsing new material, we're very excited to finally begin recording.
 We've had great success working with Erik Rutan on our past two albums so we've decided to work with him again, but to keep things fresh we decided on a change of location — we're returning to Sonic Ranch studios in Texas, where we've recorded several albums in the past.
 We are psyched to see how this combination works out — we feel it's a pairing that could result in our best album yet."

+Cannibal Corpse drummer Paul Mazurkiewicz said of the album's writing and recording process, "We've got the same method going now with writing and recording to the click, but I definitely feel a lot more comfortable working with it than I did, say, on Evisceration.
+I think looking back, Evisceration is a great album, but it was a lot more simplistic in what I was doing, more so than ever, with the lack of drum fills and things going on in the drum department, which I contribute mostly to getting used to that click track.
+This time around, everything seemed to fall into place a lot easier because of us using it in the past.
+I felt I really stepped up and was able to work around and play around the click more comfortably.
+There are some great songs, having Rob step up and write three songs, Pat writing four songs, Alex got the other five songs, it's a very diverse Cannibal Corpse record.
+And I think all three of them are writing the best songs they've ever written for us.
+So it took it to even another level, if that's possible.
+There's a little bit of an old school vibe to it as well, some of the riffs sound a little bit like a younger Cannibal.
+It's a good mix of newer and old."

 It is the first Cannibal Corpse record in eight years to feature an album cover with graphic violence (the last being 2004's The Wretched Spawn).
 Although unlike other Cannibal Corpse covers where two would have to be illustrated - one censored and the other featuring the usual graphic violence - Torture includes a flap over the cover that depicts its graphic violence, which can only be opened once the product's plastic seal is removed.
 The Japanese version comes in a standard jewel box with a slip cover case to mimic the Digipak version of the uncensored international release.